 After an application is deemed complete, the COGCC posts the Form 2A on its website and allows 20 days for public comment (Rule 305(d)).
 This comment period can be extended to 30 days, if requested by the surface owner, a landowner within 500 feet of the proposed location, the LGD, or either the CDPHE or Colorado Parks and Wildlife.
 If there is a facility proposed within 500 feet of a home or if the facility is proposed within an urban mitigation area, the LGD can have the comment period extended to 40 days.
 All comments on pending Applications for Permit to Drill (Form 2) and pending Applications for Location Assessment Permit (Form 2A) will be posted on the COGCC website.
-Deerators are required to consider all legitimate concerns raised in written comments, but they are not required to respond to those concerns in writing.
+Operators are required to consider all legitimate concerns raised in written comments, but they are not required to respond to those concerns in writing.

-iii.Instructions for Viewing Permits and Commenting on the WebStep-by step instructions are available online describing how to view and comment on pending permits on the COGCC website.
-16 In some cases, comments by a local government have been accepted by the COGCC after the comment period.
+iii.Instructions for Viewing Permits and Commenting on the Web b.
+Local Governmental Designees (LGD)

+Step-by step instructions of how to view and comment on pending permits on the COGCC website is available online.
+In some cases, comments by a local government have been accepted by the COGCC after the comment period.